Background

 In the UK, numbers of pregnant women are not routinely collated, but estimations suggest that 6-7% of the female prison population are at varying stages of pregnancy and approximately 100 babies are born to incarcerated women each year.
 There are no exact data of the numbers of newborn babies removed from their mother at or soon after birth.
 There are six Mother and Baby Units (MBU) in the 12 women’s UK prisons in the UK, currently, all underutilised.
 Accounts from qualitative research of women being mandatorily separated from their new-born babies demonstrate a deep sense of loss, yet surprisingly little research has examined experiences of the process of separating mothers from their babies.
 The study is the first project to link the professions of social work, Health Visiting, midwifery and criminal justice staff, with the experiences of women who have been in prison at the heart of the research.

 This project is important due to compulsory separations posing a substantial risk to women’s mental health.
-It will build upon the evidence base and previous research into imprisoned pregnant women’s experiences.
-It will contribute original and robust evidence to health, criminal justice and social care service initiatives concerned with improving support, information and experiences of women.
+It built upon the evidence base and previous research into imprisoned pregnant women’s experiences.
+It contributed original and robust evidence to health, criminal justice and social care service initiatives concerned with improving support, information and experiences of women.

 Project Aims